Tito Arecchi: Biography

 Arecchi graduated from the Polytechnic University of Milan in 1957 with a degree in electrical engineering.
 He became an assistant professor at the University of Milan in 1963 and a physics professor at the University of Pavia in 1970.
 From 1975 until his retirement in 2008, he was a physics professor at the University of Florence.
-He also served as a guest professor at the Massachusetts Institute of Technology from 1969 to 1970 and was invited to IBM research laboratories in San Jose and Zurich.
+He also served as a guest professor at the Massachusetts Institute of Technology from 1969 to 1970 and was invited to IBM research laboratories in San Jose and Zürich.

+He and Rodolfo Bonifacio independently derived the equations known as Maxwell-Bloch equations.

 Arecchi was President of the National Optical Institute from 1975 to 2000.
 In 1995, he was awarded the Max Born Award by The Optical Society.
 In 2006, the Italian Physical Society awarded he and Giorgio Careri the Premio Enrico Fermi for their contributions to the study of radiation and matter.

 Arecchi died from a fall in Florence on 15 February 2021, at the age of 87.